alexou2/nope-reader/README.md

 If you want to, you can add `-i` in the command line to generate a page that runs on IOS.
 You will have to copy the `ressources` folder in your manga folder.

-If you encounter issues, feel free to reach out to me.
+If you encounter issues, feel free to reach out to me by creating an issue.